 Who says you need bread to have a BLT?
 Why not use the delicious butter fruit as your bread instead?
 These avocado BLTs are quick to make and are a great snack or lunch option.
 Just add some bacon, lettuce, tomato, lime, and the seasonings of your choice and you’ll be good to go.
 It’s essentially like making a bacon guac but inside the avocado, and your options for experimentation are limitless.
 You could add egg, smoked paprika, swap the tomatoes for cucumbers — the list goes on!

 Throwing a party or watching a football game?
 These jalapeno poppers will be a hit either way.
 What’s not to like about chicken, bacon, and peppers?
-If you can, remember to salt the chicken a few hours in advance to let the salt diffuse and top with your favorite seasonings.
+If you can, remember to salt the chicken a few hours in advance to let the salt diffuse and top it with your favorite seasonings.
 These go great with a low-carb creamy dipping sauce as well.

 This is a good option for meal preppers.
 All you need are some chicken breasts, bacon, and some seasonings, and you’ll be set.
-You can take this shredded mix and add it on top of salads or eat it alongside sauteed spinach for a quick meal.
+You can take this shredded mix and add it on top of salads or eat it alongside sautéed spinach for a quick meal.
 This recipe is simple, but any additions of freshly ground spices or fresh herbs instead of dried will improve this; you could consider adding in some jalapenos to spice it up as well!

 When going on a keto diet, sometimes it’s hard to get over cravings for certain foods.
 That doesn’t mean you have to ignore those cravings completely, though!
-Why not make these chicken bacon pancakes and give yourself a delicious alternative to regular pancakes.
+Why not make these chicken bacon pancakes and give yourself a delicious alternative to regular pancakes?

 These are another great prep option.
 If you make a batch of these, they’ll last you around a week in the fridge, although we doubt they will last that long!
-A dollop of sour cream, some fresh chives, hot sauce of your choice, and a little bit of lime juice on top will really push these to the next level as well.
+A dollop of sour cream, some fresh chives, the hot sauce of your choice, and a little bit of lime juice on top will really push these to the next level as well.

 See why sugar-free bacon is our best-selling item